macintacos/macintacos.github.io/content/posts/work-in-progress/index.md

 ![nrmlshft layer](./6-nrmlshft.png)

-The `NRMLSHFT` layer is only accessible from the `NORMAL` layer and, as it implies, it contains actions that are analogous to "shifted" keys in Vim's `NORMAL` mode.
-I didn't do a whole lot of customization here, and there are probably some actions that I've missed; I'll slowly add them as I discover them.
+The `NRMLSHFT` layer is only accessible from the `NORMAL` layer and, as the name implies, it contains actions that are analogous to "shifted" keys in Vim's `NORMAL` mode (like `X` or `G`).
+I didn't do a whole lot of customization here, and there are probably some actions that I've missed; I'll slowly add more as I discover them.

 [Here is the keymapping for this layer.](https://gist.github.com/macintacos/415a5131236fe94abbf7f23e5541b0e7)